 The POLLUX rotor set consists of only 8 rotors, 7 notch rings and one stationary wide ring.
 The POLLUX procedure only uses letters as system indicator on the key list.
 Its 36-45 letters check is performed with the letter A instead of letter L for ADONIS.
 POLLUX also uses a random five-letter Message Indicator but prescribes setting the random Message Indicator directly as Message Rotor Alignment, instead of enciphering the Message Indicator.
 The documents adds the notice "do not encrypt using this system only.
 This system gives true indicator in clear and then refers to unspecified supplementary instructions.
 Various other methods to securely convey the Message Rotor Alignment are possible.

-The roots of the KL-7 are found in the Second World War.
-In the 1940s, the electromechanical rotor cipher machine ECM (SIGABA) had set a new standard for secure high-level communications.
+The roots of the KL-7 are found in the Second World War when the U.S. Army SIGABA rotor cipher machine, called ECM (Electric Cipher Machine) by the Navy, and the SIGABA CCM (Combined Cipher Machines) had set a new standard for secure high-level communications between the Allies.
 At tactical level, the lightweight mechanical M-209 was widely used.
-By the end of the war, the M-209 was no longer considered secure and the Army expressed the need for a lightweight secure crypto machine that could replace the M-209 but that would have a cryptographic strength, comparable with cipher machines like the SIGABA.
-The Navy was also seeking a small cipher machine with the qualities of the ECM, with a focus on saving weight.
-In March 1945, the Army headquarter requested the Signal Security Service (SSS) to develop a machine that would fit their needs.
-Soon after, the SSS was renamed into the Army Security Agency (ASA), who initiated the research.
+By the end of the war, the M-209 was no longer considered secure and the U.S. Army expressed the need for a lightweight secure crypto machine that could replace the M-209 but would have a cryptographic strength, similar to the SIGABA.

 The project was designated MX-507 and ASA saw it as a long-range research project.
 The ASA researchers quickly decided to opt for a rotor-based machine.
-A design with 36-point rotors came on the forefront.
 They also had to design a completely new lightweight printing system, as the new machine was required to operate off-line and print out the messages on paper.
 Eventually, they were able to reduce a printer system to one quarter of its original size and weight.

-ASA decided to apply a new cryptographic principle called re-entry or re-flexing.
+ASA applied a new cryptographic principle called re-entry or re-flexing with 36-pins rotors.
 The idea was to take parts of the cipher output, re-enter the output back into the enciphering process and re-encipher it again.
 Cryptanalyst Albert W. Small conceived the system in 1940 and filed it for patent in 1944.
 However, his patent had been placed under Patent Office Secrecy Order.
 This would cause a patent conflict in 1957.

-Meanwhile, in April 1949, the United States and its allies had formed the North Atlantic Treaty Organization or NATO, and deteriorating relations with the Soviet Union resulted into a grim Cold War.
+In April 1949, the United States and its allies had formed the North Atlantic Treaty Organization or NATO, and deteriorating relations with the Soviet Union resulted into a grim Cold War.
 Secure communications between the NATO members was an important part of making a front against the USSR.
+An additional challenge faced by AFSA was to design for themselves a machine that could also be distributed among their NATO allies without disclosing vital secret crypto technology that could come into Soviet hands, either directly or through infiltration in NATO.

 With such a large organization as NATO, it was more than likely that this machine or its specifications would sooner or later reach Russian soil.
 The design had to resist by far any possible cryptanalytic attack by Soviet codebreakers, even when the technical details of the machine were disclosed.
 The security of the machine had to depend solely on the secrecy of the key settings, thus obeying Kerckhoffs well known law on cryptography.